lightrun-platform/support-interview/README.md

-# support-interview
+# Technical support interview challenge

+***
-Hi, you got 2 containers, server and agent.
+Greetings, you're working with two containers: the server and the agent.
-Agent automatically is trying to connect to the server, but something went wrong.
-Fix all issues and start docker-compose, your purpose to see logs of agent where it prints: "Successfully connected"
+The agent is programmed to automatically establish a connection with the server, but there seems to be a problem.
+Your task is to resolve these issues and initiate docker-compose.
+Your goal is to view the agent's logs, specifically looking for the message: "Successfully connected".

+***

 For building locally use:
 ```